eclipse/mosaic.website/content/docs/extending_mosaic/omnetpp_details.md

 the initial Time Advance Grant.
 This is the point when the OMNeT++ simulation is able to start and the initialization phase is finished.
 Hence the time management cycle can be executed from first step which is waiting for a new NER until no federate requests further events and the simulation is finished.

-### The Time Representation

-One important issue for the simulation coupling is the common representation of the logical time at the RTI and the different federates in the federation.
-Normally, the time is a federate-defined abstract data type.
-The requirements for such a time are the ability for comparison and addition and most important the possibility of conversion without the loss of precision.
-Otherwise, deadlocks in the synchronization procedure are guaranteed.
-On the one hand Eclipse MOSAIC treats times as a 64-bit integer with a resolution of nanoseconds.
-On the other hand the OMNeT++ simulation time is represented by the type `simtime_t` which is a typedef to double.
-It is generally known that conversions from floating point to fixed point are vulnerable to rounding errors.
-To circumvent this issue the underlying raw 64-bit integer of the `simtime_t` representation is also made accessible, which works perfect if the scale exponent for time precision was previously initialized to $-9$ (i.e. nanoseconds).